 The Agency and industry agreed to develop Resource Capacity Planning and Modernized Time Reporting (RCP/MTR) capabilities.
 An Implementation Plan published March 2018, outlines the approach and timeline for implementing these capabilities.
 CBER was the first medical product center to implement modernized time reporting and is providing lessons learned and best practices to the other FDA Centers.
 For more information on the roadmap for RCP/MTR pursuant to the Agency’s commitment, please see the Resource Capacity Planning & Modernized Time Reporting Implementation Plan.

 Patient input is a critical part of CBER’s understanding of diseases and conditions.
 Engaging with patients and listening to their perspectives on their diseases and treatments may help us advance patient-focused medical product development.
 Supported by provisions in both the 21st Century Cures Act of 2016 and PDUFA VI, authorized under the Food and Drug Administration Re-authorization Act (FDARA) in 2017, CBER’s patient engagement program is committed to incorporating patient involvement in the center’s regulatory work.
-See the Learn About FDA Patient Engagement web page for additional information.
+See the Center for Biologics Evaluation and Research Patient Engagement Program web page for additional information.

 The CBER Rare Disease Program engages and supports CBER staff in focused rare disease activities such as training, outreach and policy development to enhance the Center’s capacity to accelerate the development and approval of biologics for rare diseases.
 The program also conducts focused analyses of CBER regulatory data concerning biologics development programs or biologics approvals for rare diseases.
 The CBER Rare Disease Program conducts, tracks and reports on these activities to meet PDUFA VI regulatory commitments, authorized under the Food and Drug Administration Re-authorization Act (FDARA) in 2017.